 Hi, I’m Dew Tinnin.
-I’m a sales coach and consultant, executive coach, and sales keynote speaker, and the CEO and Founder of Skillway.
+I’m a sales coach and consultant, executive coach, sales keynote speaker, and the CEO and Founder of Skillway.
 I use public speaking, classroom training, one-on-one coaching, and in-depth consulting engagements to educate and motivate sales professionals to sell more and better manage their time.

 This is my personal website and blog.
 I started it in February of 2012 with the primary goals to:

 - Share my knowledge and ideas—primarily regarding sales, management, having a positive attitude, and managing your time well,

 - Offer tidbits of motivation and inspiration, and